Karat123/Pin-Code-extractor/README.md

 Once the iteration is complete, the WebDriver is closed using driver.quit().

-The updated input DataFrame (df_input) is saved back to the same input file (Blank pincodes NGO datapoint 9000.xlsx).
+The updated input DataFrame (df_input) is saved back to the same input file (input.xlsx).

 To use this code, you need to ensure that you have installed the necessary libraries (pandas, selenium) and have the ChromeDriver executable (chromedriver) available at the specified path.
 You also need to provide the correct input file path and sheet name in the code.